 Cambodia becomes a French protectorate in 1863.
-Complete independence is finally granted in November 1953, with Prince Norodom Sihanouk establishing a 16-year rule.
-The region is soon destabilised by the war in Vietnam.
-In November 1963 Sihanouk terminates an aid program run by the United States and in May 1965, as the war spills into Cambodia, breaks relations completely.
+Complete independence is granted in November 1953.
+Prince Norodom Sihanouk becomes head of state and head of government.
+His 16-year rule is soon destabilised by the war in Vietnam.
+Sihanouk establishes ties with North Vietnam, the Viet Cong (South Vietnamese communists) and China and distances the country from the United States, which he believes is plotting against him.
+In November 1963 Sihanouk terminates an aid program run by the US and in May 1965, as the war spills into Cambodia, breaks relations completely.

-Meanwhile, domestic opposition to Sihanouk begins to mount.
-A ruthless clampdown on opponents forces many to go underground and take up arms, including the Khmer Rouge, the Cambodian communist insurgency movement led by Saloth Sar, later to be known across the world as Pol Pot.
+Meanwhile, domestic opposition to Sihanouk starts to mount.
+Disaffected groups begin to go underground and take up arms.
+Included among the groups is the Khmer Rouge, the radical wing of the Kampuchean Communist Party.
+The Khmer Rouge is led by Saloth Sar, later to be known to the world as Pol Pot.
+More background.

 Born on 19 May 1925 in Prek Sbauv in Kampong Thum province, north of Phnom Penh.
 His father is a prosperous farmer and his family has connections to the Cambodian royal family.

 1931 - At the age of six he moves to Phnom Penh to live with his brother, an official at the royal palace.
-He learns the rudiments of Buddhism during a brief stay at a pagoda near the royal palace before receiving his formal education at a number of French language schools and at a Catholic college, although he never obtains a high school diploma.
+He learns the rudiments of Buddhism during a brief stay at a pagoda near the royal palace before receiving his formal education at a number of French language schools and at a Catholic college.

 1946 - While serving with the anti-French resistance under Vietnam's Ho Chi Minh, he joins the outlawed Indochinese Communist Party.

-While in Paris Pol Pot also joins the French Communist Party and helps transform the Association of Khmer Students into a platform for nationalist and leftist ideas, openly challenging the Sihanouk government.
+While in Paris, Pol Pot also joins the French Communist Party and helps transform the Association of Khmer Students into a leftist forum opposed to the Cambodian monarchy.

 1951 - The Indochinese Communist Party, which is dominated by the Vietnamese, is reorganised in September into three separate units representing Vietnam, Cambodia and Laos, although the Vietnamese continue to supervise the smaller movements.
 The Cambodian unit is named the Kampuchean People's Revolutionary Party (KPRP).

-1953 - After having his scholarship revoked Pol Pot returns to Cambodia and throws himself into work for the KPRP, first in the Kampong Cham province northwest of Phnom Penh and then in the capital itself.
+1953 - After his scholarship is revoked, Pol Pot returns to Cambodia and throws himself into work for the KPRP, first in the Kampong Cham province northwest of Phnom Penh and then in the capital itself.
 He also travels to the east of the country to meet with the Vietnamese communists.

 He supports himself by teaching history and geography at a private school, where he is well liked and respected by his pupils.